opnfv/promise/docs/requirements/04-gap.rst

 This section provides a list of gaps in upstream projects for realizing resource reservation and management.
-The gap analysis work focuses on the current OpenStack Blazar project [BLAZAR]_ in this first release.
+The gap analysis work focuses on the current OpenStack Blazar project :ref:[BLAZAR] in this first release.

 OpenStack
 =========